feiqiong-deng/SoccerGamesAPI/README.md

 - After clicking the title of the news, the details of the news will be shown by fragment
 - The news can be saved in the database

+Here is a brief explaination of what I have done in this project.